antfu/antfu.me/pages/posts/why-reproductions-are-required.md

 > The software is provided "AS IS", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.

 "As is" stands that you are free to use the code, fork it, or modify it as you want with the **current state**.
 Meaning the authors are not responsible to fix or improve anything you might have now or in the future.
 Since it's free and open source, the authors or maintainers gain nothing regardless if you use it or not.
-There is no 24-7 customer service.
-Theoretically, you as a user, should be responsible to the code you use.
+There is no such thing as 24-7 customer service.
+Theoretically, you as a consumer, should be responsible to the code you use.

 Yeah, that sounds scary.
 But luckily, things are not that bad in real practice.
 In many open source projects, we build trust between users and maintainers.
 Users contribute to projects by reporting issues they faced, or sharing solutions via discussions and pull requests.
 Maintainers spend their time reviewing, making decisions, managing releases, and doing distributions.
 Both users and maintainers work **voluntarily** toward the same wish - to make the software better, for everyone.